huddylin2/huddylin2.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: "Spoiler: I'm a big football guy"
+subtitle: I'm a Marshawn Lynch fan
 ---

+### My story

+Hi!
 My name is Hudson Lin.
-I am:

-- Cool
-- Awesome

-What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I am interested in learning more about basic tech even though I lack strong foundational coding skills which is why I chose to enroll in this class.
+I think that technology drives innovation and the future so being somewhat literate in this area is important.
+I hope that I can walk away from this class having learned some valuable skills (I already have by making this website on Github!)